slynn1324/BambuStudioWebHookProxy/README.md

 Function signatures derived from BambuStudio/src/slic3r/Utils/NetworkAgent.hpp

+## Supported OS

+This is currently supported on macOS and Linux.
+(Specifically tested on macOS 14 and Debian 12).

+I don't run Windows, and don't have a way to build out Windows support (much less personal need).
+I'd be happy to take a PR.

 ## Where is it?

 Select the branch matching the version of the Bambu Studio network plugin.

+## buy me a beer

+If you find this useful and feel so inclinced, https://paypal.me/slynn1324.
+Otherwise, simply enjoy.